enkidulan/slidelint/README.rst

     $ slidelint --files-output  -f html presentation.pdf

-Read a configuration from default config.
-Enable all checks from ‘new_package.new_category’ category.
-Disable all checks from ‘slidelint.content_quality’.
-Disable ‘edges’ checker.
-Disable message with id C5001.
+Read a configuration from default config file.
+Disable all checks from 'ContentQuality' category and disable check with name edges_danger_zone and message with id C1002.
+Enable 'language_tool_checker' checker (e.g. when you want to disable all checkers from ContentQuality that is enabled in config file but left only language_tool_checker from ContentQuality category).

 ::

-    $ slidelint -e new_package.new_category -d slidelint.content_quality,edges,C5001  presentation.pdf
+    $ slidelint -d C1002,ContentQuality,edges_danger_zone -e language_tool_checker  presentation.pdf

 Read a configuration from my_config.cfg file, and include ids in the report and  presentation.pdf